Gifted & Talented Overview

-- Students may be referred by parents, teachers or themselves
+- Students may be referred by their parents, teachers or themselves.

-- Referral forms are available in both English and Spanish for all grades under GT Forms on the left side of this page.
+- Referral forms are available in both English and Spanish for grades 1 through 12 under the GT Referral menu item on the left side of this page.

 - Referral forms may also be obtained by contacting Anthony Vargas at 571-377-6088 or email@example.com.

 - Programming matches student needs and is not a “one-size fits all” format.
 Below you will find general examples of program offerings.
 Not all students participate in all programming options.
 Please contact your child’s gifted resource teacher with specific questions about services.

 - Kindergarten: Supporting a Talent Advancing Readiness (STAR) enrichment program.
 All students are exposed to gifted enrichment lessons throughout the year.

 - Grades 1-6: General education classroom cluster grouping with in-class support, gifted resource classroom enrichment lessons, or gifted individualized education plans.